Meet the Staff

 Leana has been providing case management services throughout the state since 2008.
 She is currently matriculated at C.C.S.U.
 Where she is completing a BS in Criminology with a minor focusing on sociology within Latino communities.
 Leana has been dedicated to helping those in the community improve their lives by advocacy and social justice.
 In her spare time Leana enjoys spending time with her son and family and listening to music because “music gives a soul to the universe, wings to the mind, flight to the imagination, and life to everything.” -Plato

-Alison started off her work at Journey Home as an MSW intern from the UConn School of Social Work and has since been hired to work part time at Journey Home.
-She graduated from Quinnipiac University in 2015 where she earned her degree in Social Services.
+Alison started off her work at Journey Home as an intern and has since been hired as a full-time employee at Journey Home.
+She graduated from Quinnipiac University in 2015 where she earned her degree in Social Services and from UConn School of Social Work in 2017 where she earned her Masters of Social Work in Community Organizing.
 She is very excited to have the opportunity to work at Journey Home and serve the Greater Hartford community.
 When she is not at work you can find her working out, spending time with friends and family, and reading to enhance her knowledge surrounding social justice and community organization.